MarcusGrass/MarcusGrass.github.io/pages/projects/StaticPie.md

 then adds the offset off `_DYNAMIC` to the special purpose `rip`-register address, and puts that in `rsi` which becomes our called function's arg 2.

-Then we call `__proxy_main`, the signature looks like this:
+After that `__proxy_main` is called, the signature looks like this:

-`unsafe extern "C" fn __proxy_main(stack_ptr: *const u8, dynv: *const usize)` It takes the `stack_ptr` and the `dynv`-dynamic vector as arguments, which we provided in the above assembly.
+`unsafe extern "C" fn __proxy_main(stack_ptr: *const u8, dynv: *const usize)` It takes the `stack_ptr` and the `dynv`-dynamic vector as arguments, which were provided in the above assembly.

 I wrote more about the `_start`-function in [pgwm03](/pgwm03) and [fasterthanli.me](https://fasterthanli.me/series/making-our-own-executable-packer/part-12) wrote more about it at their great blog, but in short:

-Before running the user's `main` we need to set up some stuff, like arguments, environment variables, [aux-values](https://man7.org/linux/man-pages/man3/getauxval.3.html), map in faster functions from the vdso (see [pgwm03](/pgwm03) for more on that), and set up some thread-state, see [the thread writeup](/threads) for that.
+Before running the user's `main` some setup is required, like arguments, environment variables, [aux-values](https://man7.org/linux/man-pages/man3/getauxval.3.html), map in faster functions from the vdso (see [pgwm03](/pgwm03) for more on that), and set up some thread-state, see [the thread writeup](/threads) for that.

-All these variables come off the executable's stack, which is why we need to pass the stack pointer as an argument to our setup-function, so that we can use it before we start polluting the stack with our own stuff.
+All these variables come off the executable's stack, which is why stack pointer needs to be passed as an argument to our setup-function, so that it can be used before the stack is polluted by the setup function.

 The first extraction looks like this: